 (1909-1977) Comedian, singer, pantomime dame.

-Joe Lawman started out as a child clog dancer, and later worked for Clay’s Theatres before making his Tivoli debut in 1930.
-After playing Nat Phillips’ off-sider in the Whirligigs Co, he spent almost a decade touring with Stella Lamond.
-A popular Tivoli comedian and pantomime dame during the war years, Lawman and his second wife, Joy Robbins worked in the UK for ten years, beginning 1945.
+Joe Lawman started out as a child clog dancer, and later worked for Clay’s Bridge Theatre Co before making his Tivoli debut in 1930.
+After playing Nat Phillips‘ off-sider in the Whirligigs Co, he spent almost a decade touring with Stella Lamond.
+A popular Tivoli comedian and pantomime dame during the war years, Lawman appeared on radio from as early as 1934, and featured in many community concert broadcasts.
+He also appeared in at least one film – That Certain Something (1941).
+He and his second wife, Joy Robbins worked in Great Britain for ten years beginning 1945.

 ALF J. LAWRANCE